 OLAP Calendar Picker

-The most often used dimension in analysis is the Time dimension.
+The most often used dimension in the analysis is the Time dimension.
 It is hard to imagine serious analysis without using a period of time to which it refers.

-Even if the time dimension consists of hierarchies of date structures such as the year > quarter > month > day, modern OLAP analysis offers a calendar picker that is more user-friendly for date selections than checking items in the hierarchy.
+Even if the time dimension consists of hierarchies of Date-Time structures such as the year > quarter > month > day, modern OLAP analysis offers a calendar picker that is more user-friendly for date selections than checking items in the hierarchy.

 Furthermore, relative date periods such as 'last month', 'this quarter’, or 'year-to-date' can easily be selected to slice the data.